tamizhvendan/tamizhvendan.github.com/source/_posts/2017-06-24-leveraging-interfaces-in-golang-part-1.markdown

 In our case, we can declare the `UnmarshalJSON` method with the `UserJwt` type and in the definition, we can do the type conversion.
 But that'd be an overkill as we need to do the unmarshalling of the other fields, `Name`, and `Admin`, which is already working well without any custom logic.

-In other words, the effective way would be overriding the JSON unmarshalling behavior of `Sub` field alone by having the `UnmarshalJSON` method with `unit` type.
+In other words, the effective way would be overriding the JSON unmarshalling behavior of `Sub` field alone by having the `UnmarshalJSON` method with `uint` type.
 But according to golang's spec we can't do it

 > You can only declare a method with a receiver whose type is defined in the same package as the method.
 You cannot declare a method with a receiver whose type is defined in another package (which includes the built-in types such as int).

-To handle this kind of scenario, we can make use of the [named types](https://golang.org/ref/spec#Type_identity) in golang and define a new type called `Sub` with an underlying type `unit`
+To handle this kind of scenario, we can make use of the [named types](https://golang.org/ref/spec#Type_identity) in golang and define a new type called `Sub` with an underlying type `uint`

 ```go
 type Sub uint